Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

 for each fish species $i$.

 \STC{} is implemented by a rule

-where the \emph{neutralising exploitation rates} $F_{0,i}$ are defined as the exploitation rates that would keep the size of the corresponding stock $i$ constant under current conditions, $B_{\text{MSY},i}$ are the targeted stock sizes, and $T$ is a parameter of dimension Time that that depends on how fast management attempts to reach the target state.
-Here we chose the rather small value $T=1\,\text{yr}$ to model ``fixed escapement'' management, as recommend by bio-economic analyses with low discount rate.
-The operation $\max\left[0,\ldots\right]$ means that, when prescribed values for exploitation rate are negative, they are replaced by zero.
+where the $F_{0,i}$ are defined in the following paragraph, $B_{\text{MSY},i}$ are the targeted stock sizes, and the parameter $T$ (dimension Time) depends on how fast management attempts to reach the target.
+Here we chose $T=1\,\text{yr}$ rather small, to model ``fixed escapement'' management as recommend by bio-economic analyses with low discount rate.
+The operation $\max\left[0,\ldots\right]$ replaces any negative exploitation rate by zero.

-The neutralising exploitation rates $F_{0,i}$ are computed independent of the management model.
-In practice this can be done using classical stock-assessment models or a multispecies stock-assessment model that explicitly takes interactions between stocks into account.
+As the (time dependent) \emph{neutralising exploitation rate} $F_{0,i}$ we define the exploitation rate that would keep stock $i$ at its current size, provided all other stocks and long-term environmental conditions remain in their current state as well.
+The values $F_{0,i}$ can be computed independently of the management model Eq.~\eqref{eq:surplus-production}, in practice during yearly stock-assessments using standard methods, or their multispecies extensions.
 In our MSE we set $F_{0,i}=g_i(B_1,\ldots,B_S)$, with $g_i(B_1,\ldots,B_S)$ as in Eq.~\eqref{eq:pdmm-general-fish}.
 As a result, Eq.~\eqref{eq:pdmm-general-fish} become effectively

 whenever $F_i$, as given by Eq.~\eqref{eq:STC}, is positive.
 That is, the \STC{} rule is designed to achieve exponential approach of all stocks to their target sizes $B_{\text{MSY},i}$ at a rate $1/T$.
-By modifying Eq.~\eqref{eq:STC}, other kinds of effective dynamics could be obtained that might be preferred depending, e.g., on the nature of random fluctuations in the system and the tolerance of stakeholders to fluctuating abundances and yields.
+By modifying Eq.~\eqref{eq:STC} and/or the parameter $T$, other dynamics for approaching $B_{\text{MSY},i}$ can be obtained.
+For the type of plan we recommend in Conclusions below, one such variant will briefly be discussed.